QuakedK/Scripting-Station/System Docs/Services.md

 **RPC Endpoint Mapper Service** or **RpcEptMapper** Resolves RPC interfaces identifiers to transport endpoints.

 > [!CAUTION]
-> If this service is stopped or disabled, programs using Remote Procedure Call (RPC) services will not function properly.
+> If the **RPC Endpoint Mapper Service** is stopped or disabled, programs using Remote Procedure Call (RPC) services will not function properly.
 And you won't be able to boot into windows!

 ```bat
 :: Disable RpcEptMapper